nickyvanurk/3d-spatial-partitioning/README.md

 > **Note**
 > This project is being developed further into a simulation.
-Its purpose is no longer to visualize the octree data structure, but instead become an awesome portfolio project.
+Its purpose is no longer to visualize the octree data structure, instead it's a playground where I practice graphics programming.
+[WIP](https://nickvanurk.com/avalon/).

 # [3D Spatial Partitioning](http://nickyvanurk.com/boids-octree-simulation/)